huggingface/huggingface.js/docs/inference/README.md

 ## Usage

 ❗**Important note:** Using an API key is optional to get started, however you will be rate limited eventually.
-Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your API key.
-Note that this API key should be kept private and used exclusively for experimental purposes on the web.
-If you need to protect it, we suggest setting up a proxy server since we currently do not provide an OAuth solution.
+Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your API key for **free**.

+Your API key should be kept private.
+If you need to protect it in front-end applications, we suggest setting up a proxy server that stores the API key.

 ### Basic examples